code-shmode/code-shmode-javascript/react/next/intro.md

 }
 ```

-The complete code on this page can be in the <a href="https://github.com/code-shmode/nextjs-intro" target="_blank">repo</a>.
+The complete code on this page can be found in the <a href="https://github.com/code-shmode/nextjs-intro" target="_blank">repo</a> in the `part-1` branch.